k-basinski/music_therapy/README.md

 7. ~~Music Therapy in Alzheimers~~
 8. Enriched Acoustic Environment and tinnitus

-#### Articles

-#### On-line materials

-## Presentations

-To receive credit you need to prepare presentations in groups.
-The topics are:

-1. Nordoff-Robbins music therapy
-2. Guided Imagery in Music
-3. Orff Music Therapy
-3. Neurologic Music Therapy for motor functioning
-3. Neurologic Music Therapy for language
-3. Music Therapy in Psychiatric Patients, Geriatric Populations and Children
-3. Music Therapy in Alzheimers
-3. Enriched Acoustic Environment and tinnitus

 The groups should consist of 2-3 people. **Please write me an email with the names of people in your group and your topic if you have not done so already!**